King Henry VIII

 - Henry VIII was born on 28 June 1491 in London, at Greenwich Palace.

-- Henry VIII became king when his father, Henry VII, died in 1509.
+- Henry became the King of England at age 17 in 1509, when his father, Henry VII, died.

 - Just before Henry VIII became king, he married Catherine of Aragon.